Portland’s Bridge & Burn Pops Up on West 3rd

 Launched in 2010, the brand was the genesis of almost a decade of development, its roots traced back to a T-shirt line produced in founder Erik Powell’s garage.
 A short stint in streetwear provided the perfect foundation for Powell (a computer science grad) to learn the ropes of design and manufacturing, and just over five years ago, the full Bridge & Burn line was born.

-Inspired by nature and the laidback vibe of Oregon, the clothing is well-designed, unpretentious and made to be worn, again and again.
-The brand follows an ethos of functional design, beautiful detailing and incredible fit.
+Inspired by nature and the laidback vibe of Oregon, the clothing is well-designed, unpretentious and made to be worn, again and again. iphone xr case for sale The brand follows an ethos of functional design, beautiful detailing and incredible fit.

 We caught up with Powell to talk about how he launched the brand, the importance of supporting independent designers, and why he loves LA so much…